obawolo/T-REX-game/README.md

 space or click

-tested on chrome
+tested on chrome and mobile

-tested on iphone